 Jules Buck Jones

-Jones earned his MFA in Painting at the University of Texas at Austin, Austin, TX, in 2008 and a BA from Virginia Commonwealth University, Richmond, VA, in 2005.
-Jones has had artist residencies at Skowhegan School of Painting and Sculpture, Skowhegan, ME; The Light House Works, Fisher Island, NY; Vermont Studio Center, Johnson, VT, and AIRIE in the Everglades National Park, Homestead, FL.
-His work has been exhibited throughout Texas and his native Virginia.
-He has received commissions from Gensler, Houston, TX; Dell Children’s Hospital, Austin, TX, and the City of Austin, TX.
-His work is in the permanent collection at The Contemporary Austin.
+Jones earned his MFA in Painting at the University of Texas at Austin, TX, in 2008 and a BA from Virginia Commonwealth University, Richmond, VA, in 2005.
+He has had artist residencies at Skowhegan School of Painting and Sculpture, Skowhegan, ME; The Light House Works, Fisher Island, NY; Vermont Studio Center, Johnson, VT; Arrowmont, Gatlinburg, TN; the Everglades National Park, Homestead, FL.
+His work has been exhibited extensively throughout Texas and his native Virginia.
+He has received commissions from Gensler, Houston; Dell Children’s Hospital, Austin; and the City of Austin.
+Jones currently lives and works in Wimberley and teaches drawing and painting at Texas State University in San Marcos.

 Jules Buck Jones; Hand Me My Head (El Lobo), 2017; ink, pencil on paper; 30 x 22 in.